 Les Rotes - Gerro Tower

-Pleasant stroll along the seashore, bordering the rocky coastline of Les Rotes
+Pleasant stroll along the seashore, bordering the rocky coastline of Les Rotes.

 STARTING POINT